kenmick/z-cli/README.md

 # z-cli

-z-cli is an interactive GPT-powered command line tool that generates commands using natural language.
+z-cli is an interactive ChatGPT-powered command line tool that generates commands using natural language.

 ## 🚀 Features